You might have seen black PCB. The actual color of the PCBs is the solder mask, not PCB itself.

-Before you apply resin on the board, you must make sure that the board is clean and free from rust to avoid any functionality issues.
-The cleaning process can also help in removing some bit of oxidization.
+Before using resin on the board, you must make sure that the board is clean and free from rust to avoid functionality issues.
+The cleaning process can also help in removing some bits of oxidization.

 2. Apply Resin.

-Once you have cleaned the board, you can now place it on a piece of blank film and release resin onto it by the use of a plunger or syringe, whichever that would work well for you.
-The size of the PCB will determine how much resin you can get to use.
+Once you have cleaned the board, you can place it on a piece of blank film and release resin onto it using a plunger or syringe, whichever would work well for you.
+The size of the PCB will determine how much wax you can get to use.
 Without precise measurements, you can either put too much or too little resin.

 3. Spread The Resin.

 In this process, you can use another piece of transparent blank film by laying it over the resin that has been placed on the board.
 That assists the resin in spreading all over the board effectively without missing any spot.
 A piece of glass can then be placed on top of the film to ensure that the resin has been distributed well.

 In this step, you can use a squeegee to distribute the resin on the hard-to-reach areas, especially the corners.
 It would help if you were careful not to apply too much pressure, or otherwise, you may get bad spots on the board that may generally affect the functioning of the circuit board.

 Another thing you should avoid is creating any air bubbles in due process, as this may also affect the regular operation of the board.
 It is a process that needs time, and you shouldn’t, therefore, hurry to perform it; otherwise, you might do a shoddy job that will cost you.